kkutsuma/Audio-Visualizer/README.md

 This past sprint has been spent prototyping and learning about JavaFX's API and creating the UI and visualizer for the application.
 Currently we have the visualizer created, pause and resume functions, the main scene UI, volume bar, and music time bar.

 First, both of us worked on prototyping and learning about JavaFX before working on the main project.
 Then we moved to create changes and begin merging what we prototyped into one package.
+Since most of the code was already available from us prototyping Keith worked on putting the code for this repository together.
+In addition Keith already had the UML from project 5 so he handled that as well.
 Some of our largest concerns was making sure the project's files were set up well if someone else were to look at our work which is why we did lots of prototypes before finally creating the repository.

 Here is some of the information we gained from prototyping first.